Edward Hamersley (junior): Career

 In 1858, his younger brother took over the station, and Hamersley was transferred to Wilberforce, another of his father's stations, located in York, Western Australia.

 In 1857, the governor agreed to allow settlers to elect men whom he would then nominate to the Western Australian Legislative Council.
 Edwards stood for election, but was defeated by his father's former partner and later enemy Samuel Pole Phillips.

 Western Australia having obtained representative government in 1870, he stood for election in 1874, and on 29 September of that year, he was elected to the Legislative Council seat of Toodyay.
 Two months later, his father died, and he was bequeathed two of his father's stations, Wilberforce and Woodside.
 He resigned his seat in the Legislative Council on 6 October 1875.

 On 11 February 1880, he was elected to the Legislative Council seat of York.
 He did not stand for election in 1884 and so ceased to be a member on 27 October of that year.
 After Western Australia gained responsible government in 1890, he was nominated to the Legislative Council on 24 December of that year, serving until the Council became fully elective in June 1894.
 He then contested the Legislative Council's East Province, but was unsuccessful.

 Personal life and death

-In February 1867, he married Jane Dempster.
+On 4 February 1867, Hamersley married Jane Dempster.
 They had seven sons and three daughters.
 He was widowed in April 1913, and died in York, Western Australia on 14 January 1921.

+Their eldest son Edward Tours Hamersley (born 1869) married Margaret "Madge" du Boulay at Nice, France on 27 May 1930.
+Du Boulay was an accomplished violinist; her sister Isabel married Sir Edward Wittenoom.